Quantum reservoir neural network implementation on coherently coupled quantum oscillators: Learning tasks with the quantum reservoir

 \section{Learning tasks with the quantum reservoir}

 In order to evaluate the capacity of the quantum reservoir with oscillators, we address two standard benchmark tasks of reservoir computing, i.e. a classification task that requires a lot of nonlinearity and short-term memory, and a prediction task that requires both short- and long-term memory.
-In order to assess the advantage brought by the quantum nature of the reservoir, we compare it to the performance of classical reservoirs on the same tasks.
-We distinguish the contribution of dynamics and of specifically quantum properties, by comparing with both static and dynamic classical reservoirs.
+In order to assess the advantage brought by the quantum nature of the reservoir, we compare its performance with that of classical reservoirs on the same tasks.
+We differentiate between the contributions of dynamic features and distinctively quantum properties, by conducting comparisons with both static and dynamic classical reservoirs.
 For the static reservoir we perform software simulations of reservoirs with neurons that apply a nonlinear ReLu function (typically used in machine learning).
 For the dynamical reservoir we simulate spin-torque nano-oscillators as neurons, such as they were used in \cite{RiouIEEE, Torrejon2017}, and also compare the different simulation results with the experimental performance obtained in \cite{RiouIEEE}.
 The methodology and parameters used for simulations are described in Methods.